mds-agenturgruppe/pimprint-core-bundle/doc/10_Rendering_Projects/00_FactoryFields.md

                 page_bounds: true
 ```

-While rendering the project the entered values from the InDesign Plugin can be accessed in your project service with:
+While rendering the project, the entered values from the InDesign Plugin can be accessed in your project service with:

 ```php
 $start = $this->pluginParameters->get(\Mds\PimPrint\CoreBundle\Service\PluginParameters::PARAM_PAGE_START);